rami-maalouf/open-multicam/README.md

 # OpenMulticam

 An open, professional multicamera video app for iPhone.
 Record two cameras at the same time: two synchronized files, a live picture-in-picture composite, or a 50/50 split.
-Built with [Expo](https://expo.dev) and [Claude Code](https://claude.com/claude-code).
+Built with [Expo](https://expo.dev).

 This repo demonstrates two things: